2.6.17 Would a change be just & equitable?

 Once the income, earning capacity, property and financial resources have been identified, the Registrar will consider the extent to which they should affect the assessment.
 When deciding whether a change to an assessment is fair, a parent's actual income in the relevant period is considered, as well as the child support income amount used in making the child support assessment.
 If a parent's income has changed significantly then this may be a factor in deciding whether a change should be made.

-While a reduction of income of less than 15% of the adjusted taxable income would not alone constitute a special circumstance under Reason 8, if a ground to change the assessment has otherwise been established, the parent's reduced income should be considered as part of the just and equitable considerations and will be relevant in making the determination.
+While a reduction of income of less than 15% of the ATI would not alone constitute a special circumstance under Reason 8, if a ground to change the assessment has otherwise been established, the parent's reduced income should be considered as part of the just and equitable considerations and will be relevant in making the determination.

 If the carer is not a parent of the child for whom child support is payable, that carer has no legal duty to support the child.
 The Registrar will therefore not take into account a non-parent carer's income, earning capacity, property or financial resources when considering whether a change to the assessment is fair.